 - The climatic conditions (not to be stressed, unless you have health constraints)

-Letter of reference or recommendation letter plays a very important role in the admission process especially for Master’s and Doctoral courses.
+A letter of reference or recommendation letter plays a very important role in the admission process, especially for Masters and Doctoral courses.
 A recommendation letter is a signed statement from a person who knows you well professionally or has taught you in a subject that is related to the course you are applying to.
-It should list your positive and negative qualities, strengths and weaknesses, your character and integrity and other such information.
+It should list your positive and negative qualities, strengths and weaknesses, your character and integrity, and other such information.

 Essays / Statement of Purpose(SOP)